py5coding/py5book/content/py5_modes.md

 The operation of Imported Mode should work just as well as analogous code written in the other py5 modes.

+As of release 0.9.1, py5 supports writing importable Python libraries written in Imported Mode.
+To enable this feature, you must add a specific identifying string to your Python library to flag it for special import processing.
+Refer to [](importing_imported_mode_code) for more information.

 ## Static Mode

 Static Mode lets you create static images using functionless code.
 It is